 More than any other human relationship, matrimony most clearly reflects the unity and fruitful love between Christ and his Church.

 Congratulations on your engagement!
 The clergy and staff of St. James take seriously the Sacrament of Matrimony and strive to offer in-depth marriage formation in order to provide a solid foundation with which to begin your lifelong partnership.
-Due to the nature of our formation process, we require that either the bride or groom or both has been an active, registered parishioner who regularly attends Sunday Mass for at least three months before beginning our marriage formation process.

 Steps for getting married in the Church

 These steps are a general guide to support and prepare you for your marriage and are normally customized to best serve the couple.
 For couples already civilly married (outside of the Church) the priest may use his discretion in determining the length and nature of the marriage preparation if they demonstrate a stable relationship, as long as the Church’s teaching on marriage and family life is effectively presented.

 1. Schedule a meeting with the pastor at Least Six Months prior to Anticipated Wedding Date (Contact us)

 To schedule a wedding, the bishop requires at least 6 months of marriage preparation before the actual wedding.
 The purpose of this period is to support you in discerning your readiness to marry, and to assist in your ability to communicate on vital issues.
 During this period you will come to a deeper knowledge of one another and of the Sacrament of Matrimony through regular monthly meetings with the priest.